corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/corda-configuration-fields.md

 ## Tuning

-Tuning is a section within the Corda Node configuration file that contains performance tuning parameters for Corda: Enterprise Edition  Nodes.
+Tuning is a section within the Corda Node configuration file that contains performance tuning parameters for Corda Enterprise Nodes.

 ## `backchainFetchBatchSize`

 This is an optimisation for sharing transaction backchains.
-Corda: Enterprise Edition  nodes can request backchain items in bulk instead of one at a time.
+Corda Enterprise nodes can request backchain items in bulk instead of one at a time.
 This field specifies the size of the batch.
 The value is just an integer indicating the maximum number of states that can be requested at a time during backchain resolution.

 *Default:* 50